krishnagandrath/krishnagandrath/README.md

 - 👋 Hi, I’m @krishnagandrath
 - 👀 I’m interested in Cross Platform Application Development,System Designing and Machine Learning.
-- 🌱 I’m currently learning Flutter framework and developing Cross Platform applications fro Android,Ios,Web,MacOs.
+- 🌱 I’m a professional in flutter app development , working on cross platform ed-tech application with complex and dynamic UI
 - 💞️ I’m looking to collaborate on ...
+Flutter,React and Node backend projects.
 - 📫 How to reach me ...
+You can Contact me on **krishnagandrath@gmail.com** for any queries and collaborations.

 <!---
 krishnagandrath/krishnagandrath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.